CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/roots/mortar.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy float`.
 Sets the red color value of the first version of the particle spawned.
 Requires greater than or equal to 0 and less than or equal to 1.
+(Default `1.0f`).

         ```groovy
         red(float)